Skip to main content

 Social media is an important component of any digital marketing strategy.
 How your business is represented online, by you and your team members, can mean the difference between brand success and failure.

 Setting some rules for team members around how they use social media, both personally and professionally, minimizes risks to your business, your brand, and the motivation and engagement of your team members.
-No one wants to be embarrassed about the organization they work for because of the social media activities of a co-worker.

 Most HR policies are “living policies”; they need to be regularly updated and kept relevant.
 That said, social media HR policies generally need to be updated more often than most, due to the constantly changing social media landscape.